MelonKami/MelonKami-Bot-Experimental/README.md

 1. Not generate error.

 2. Not overwrite what has been changed: the bot won't recognize a change, and it could potentially overwrite your change if it is running.

+* But be careful what you mess with, because you could end up breaking the bot.
+If this happens, you can simply delete the `config.json`file, and next time you start the bot, it will launch in `first launch`mode.
+It will then ask for token and prefix again!